 All adults who work in school have a responsibility to read and understand all safeguarding policies and act in accordance at all times.

-E-Safety is a crucial part of safeguarding children.
+Online safety is a crucial part of safeguarding children.
 Alongside the school curriculum, it is important that parents/carers talk to their children about how to keep themselves safe and know what websites and/or social media children are using.
-There is lots of useful links and information on the E-Safety page of the school website.
+There is lots of useful links and information on the online safety page of the school website.

 Parents are responsible for ensuring that their children, who are of compulsory school age, receive a full time education which is suitable to their age, aptitude, ability and to any special educational needs that they might have.
 In England, parents can fulfill this duty by sending children to school or electing to home educate them and therefore taking responsibility for the educational arrangements.
 Deciding to educate children at home is a tremendous investment in time and energy and there are many considerations to be made.